The Gjelina Group Foundation

 In 2015, in partnership with the Boys and Girls Club of Venice, GVP began investing in and upgrading the Venice High School Learning Garden and established the Chef’s Club and the Gjelina Apprenticeship Program.

-In the years between, Gjelina Volunteer Program transitioned into an official 5013C and launched as Gjelina Foundation.
+In 2017, Gjelina Volunteer Program became an official 501(c)(3) and launched as Gjelina Group Foundation.

-To date, Gjelina Foundation has been exclusively funded by Gjelina Operations.
-Our current goals are to bring in external funding through private donations, grants, shared initiatives with other nonprofits and internal funding through restaurant initiatives within the Gjelina Group and public support of Gjournals.
+To date, the Gjelina Group Foundation has been exclusively funded by Gjelina Operations.
+Our goals in 2022 are to bring in external funding through private donations, grants, shared initiatives with other nonprofits and internal funding through restaurant initiatives within the Gjelina Group and public support of Gjournals.